CodeBot: Robot Coding & Logic with Cozmo

 Off screen learning: Screen-time is interspersed with short group activities which promote critical thinking and teamwork.

-End of day 2: At 3:00pm all parents are encouraged to attend the certificate ceremony.
-The instructors give an overview of the whole course and certificates are handed out.
-Thereafter, students have time to show their parents the new skills they have learned.
+End of the day: At 3:00pm all parents are encouraged to attend the certificate ceremony.
+The instructors give a short presentation of the day and certificates are handed out.
+Thereafter, students have time to show their parents the awesome work they have done.
 At 3:30pm, the camp officially draws to a close and all students must be collected.